 ||Veterinary students perform an anatomy examination.
 The conference hosted competitions—both academic and athletic.
 Academic competitions included bovine palpation, anatomy, and equine aging.
 Athletic competitions included tug-of-war, a 5K race, flag football, volleyball, and basketball.
 (Courtesy of LSU SVM)

 So far, the pilot data have indicated that time estimates for procedures have hardly varied but that “independence level” ratings have varied.
 Faculty and practitioners had the lowest expectations, while recent graduates and veterinary students had the highest expectations.

 “That was interesting, because it’s opposite of what you hear from folks.
 I will be interested to see if it holds true across the country,” Lucia said.

 Some comments from faculty also piqued Lucia’s interest.
 “The gist was, ‘I’m giving you this low independence level (rating) because I know you’ll see one of these (surgical procedures), but you won’t cut one in veterinary school,’” Lucia said.
 “It kind of speaks to how we have all these students going into internships and residencies, and should we have more of a five-year program if faculty are not expecting us to be practice-ready upon graduation?
 I’m hoping this will answer that question.”

 The students will work with Dr. John Gay, associate professor of epidemiology at WSU, on the data analysis.
 Their goal is to have the results published in JAVMA or another veterinary journal within two years.

-Another speaker, Stith Keiser, business manager for American Animal Hospital Association Career Development, informed student delegates about the association’s new mentorship program (see page 1328
+Another speaker, Stith Keiser, business manager for American Animal Hospital Association Career Development, informed student delegates about the association’s new mentorship program (see article

 SAVMA HOD members also tackled sundry other student-related issues.